$ cd fundamentals-of-devops

 Every time you use |

-Kubernetes is a container orchestration tool, which means it’s a platform for running and managing containers on your servers, including scheduling, auto healing, auto scaling, load balancing, and much more.
-Under the hood, Kubernetes consists of two main pieces, as shown in Figure 27:
+Kubernetes (sometimes referred to as K8S) is a container orchestration tool, which means it’s a platform for running and managing containers on your servers, including scheduling, auto healing, auto scaling, load balancing, and more.
+Under the hood, Kubernetes consists of two main pieces, as shown in Figure 24:

 The control plane is responsible for managing the Kubernetes cluster.
 It is the "brains" of the operation, responsible